Can Bergdahl Get a Fair Trial?

 WASHINGTON—Can a soldier get a fair trial if the man who is his commander-in-chief today has repeatedly condemned him as a traitor and a deserter and publicly suggested he be executed?

 The defense team of Sgt.
-Bowe Bergdahl, who is awaiting a February 5 court martial on charges that he deserted his Afghanistan post before he was kidnapped and spent five years in brutal Taliban captivity, has moved to dismiss the charges against him.
+Bowe Bergdahl, who is awaiting an April 18 court martial on charges that he deserted his Afghanistan post before he was kidnapped and spent five years in brutal Taliban captivity, has moved to dismiss the charges against him.
 They say their client couldn’t possibly get a fair trial with Donald Trump in the White House.

 The videographic evidence is hard to ignore.
 The team has assembled a YouTube video consisting of 30 minutes of Trump predetermining Bergdahl’s guilt at no fewer than 65 campaign events and media appearances since 2014.
 Trump calls Bergdahl a “dirty rotten traitor” and a “deserter” countless times.
 Trump also claims that six U.S. military personnel died looking for him, which the Department of Defense has said is not true, and promises to not only review but alter the case once in office.

-Note: Editor’s note: This article has been amended to reflect a change in the court-martial date, from February 5 to April 18.